A-R0n/Big-0/README.md

 > Log N Runtimes

     -- A binary search in a sorted array.
 You compare x to the midpoint and sort through the left if x is smaller or right if x is bigger.
+Each iteration of the loop compares x to a midpoint.

+> Recursive Runtimes

+    -- Ususally, but not always, the runtime will be O(branches^depth), where branches is the number of times each recursive call branches.